vriesmarcel/deploying-asp-dot-net-core-microservices-kubernetes-aks/README.md

 - Implementing cross-cutting concerns for ASP.NET Core microservices
 - Strategies for Microservice Scalability and Availability in ASP.NET Core

+### Which branch contains what?
+This repo contains many branches.
+Each branch corresponds to on eof the demos given in the course.
+To enable you to follow allong the demos yourself, you can switch to a specific branch for each of the demos.
+The following demo corresponds to the following branch:

+Demo 1, Module 2 -> branch before_containarized_docer_compose
+Demo 2, module 2 -> branch containarized_docer_compose

+Demo 2, Module 3 -> Branch create_acr_and_push
+Demo 3, Module 3 -> Branch create_acr_and_push
+Demo 4, Module 3 -> Branch zero_downtime_with_probes

+Demo 1, Module 4 -> Branch containarized_allup
+Demo 2, Module 4 -> Branch containarized_allup

+Demo 1, Module 5 -> Branch zero_downtime_dbchange
+Demo 2, Module 5 -> Branch zero_downtime_dbchange

 ### Prerequisites

 In order to build and run the sample GloboTicket application, it is recommended that you have the following installed.